dilipsarkar/com.commontime.cordova.splunk-mint/README.md

 ### plugins.splunkmint.getTotalCrashesNum

-Get the number of crashes since install
+Get the number of crashes since install.
+On iOS, this always returns `0`.

 ```javascript
 function successCallback (value) {